 Bear Creek is something of a misnomer.
 In late spring, gorged with snow melt and hurtling through the canyon in a torrent, it would be better named Bear Cascade.
-The “creek” surged against its banks, burst over boulders, smashed into rock walls, and backed on itself in frantic eddies.
+The “creek” surged against its banks, bursting over boulders, smashing into rock walls, and backing on itself in frantic eddies.
 All along the way, the torrent was fed by rivulets and springs running like faucets, threading their way down the hillsides and across the trail as I hiked.
-Then, as if the creek didn’t have enough water contributing to its bounty, it began to rain.

 The Last Hold-Outs

 I made my way up the trail through the yellow-green profusion of spring, ponderosas, aspens, and endless ranks of supple evergreens.
 I picked my way across rock spills, over fallen trees, and around muddly sloughs, the roaring creek flanking me the whole way.
 After about an hour, I stopped and checked the printout.
 It said “A hike of no more than an hour brings you to Bear Creek overlook.”
 Maybe I was hiking too slowly.
 I kept on.